Choosing the Right Endpoint

 When to Combine Approaches

-Some workflows benefit from using multiple task types:
+Some workflows benefit from using multiple endpoints:

-single: test if the page returns useful data without a browser. - Fall back to
+- Start with single: test if the page returns useful data without a browser.

-browser: if the response is empty or missing content, switch to browser rendering. - Add
+- Fall back to browser: if the response is empty or missing content, switch to browser rendering.

 This progressive approach keeps costs low while maximizing success rates.